 You can do this trek by an organized trip through an agency in Cuzco.
 Shop around the Plaza de Armas area, no need to book in advance.
 As of April 2018, prices were around US$280, which include 4 days' meals, 4 nights' accommodation, a mule team which will carry up to 6 kg of your gear, entry to Machu Picchu with an English or Spanish-speaking guide, and the return train ticket from Aguas Calientes to Ollantaytambo (1 hr 30 min), with shuttle transfer from Ollantaytambo to Cusco (2 hr).
 Another option is sold for around US$180, the only difference being that you return by a 6-hour van ride instead of by train.
 Because train tickets can be bought in Aguas Calientes (now known as Machu Picchu Pueblo) for US$60–80 (depending on the time of departure), you should be able to save some money by buying the train ticket yourself and taking a collectivo from Ollantaytambo train station to Cusco (S/10).
 After having finished the trek, the train ride might seem short and relatively unremarkable, so you might find that the cheaper option to return by van is a better value.
 You can also choose a 4-day option (for the same price as the 5-day), in which you will skip the night in Santa Teresa.

-The tour will provide your food and accommodations, but you will need to bring your own sleeping bag, water, snacks, sunscreen, bug spray, and rain jacket.
+The tour will provide your food and accommodations, but depending on the company you will need to bring your own sleeping bag, water, snacks, sunscreen, bug spray, and rain jacket.
 Sleeping bags and hiking sticks can be rented in Cusco for around US$1 each per day.
 Hiking sticks are highly recommended and will save your legs on the stretches of steeper inclines and declines.
 Be sure to bring warm layers, as the first 2 days (especially the Salkantay pass) are cold (possibly freezing) and often wet.
 After the Salkantay pass, you enter the warmer jungle and will want to dress much lighter during the day.

 In Santa Teresa, you will have the opportunity to visit the hot springs (S/10) or take a zipline tour the next day (US$25) which will include transportation to Aguas Calientes for your final night.
 Otherwise, you will hike along the river from Santa Teresa to Hidroelectrica (2 hours) for lunch, and then another 2 hours to Aguas Calientes.
 On the 5th and final day, you wake up at 04:30 to hike (2 hours steep uphill) or take the bus (US$12 each way) to Machu Picchu.
 After a 2-hour guided tour ending around 09:00, you are free to explore the ruins yourself and get back to Aguas Calientes in time for your train or van back to Cusco.